culbrethj/bst-ascii-visualization/README.md

 - Your tree class is named MyAVLTree
 - Your node class is named TreeNode
 - Your node's right and left pointers are named "right" and "left"
-- Your node's data is named "id" and "name"
+- Your node's data id named "id" and "name"
 - For this to work correctly, do a search and replace on these files to make the names consistent with your tree class
 2. You must add a public get method to the MyAVLTree class that returns your tree's root
 ```cpp